-Summary 2018: California's building codes are published in their entirety every three (3) years.
-The City adopted the updates for the 2016 California Building, Electrical, Plumbing, Mechanical, Residential and Green Building Codes via Ordinance No. 16-06 and ensure that the City's municipal code is consistent with the current State building regulations, including those for energy conservation.
-Throughout 2018, projects within the City that receive zoning approval were also processed through subsequent plan check and building permit issuance processes prior to initiating any onsite construction activity to ensure full compliance with all applicable building standards.
-Half of the 2019 California Building Standards Code, California Code of Regulations, Title 24 were approved and adopted by the California Building Standards Commission at its December 4th and 5th, 2018 meeting.
-When fully adopted by the State, the City will update the plan check and building permit issuance processes to enforce the new residential energy conservation building standards.
+Summary 2019: California's building codes are published in their entirety every three (3) years.
+The City adopted the updates for the 2019 California Building, Electrical, Plumbing, Mechanical, Residential and Green Building Codes via Ordinance No. 19-15 on November 5, 2019.
+Adoption of the state codes ensures that the City's municipal code is consistent with the current State building regulations, including those for energy conservation.
+Throughout 2019, projects within the City that received zoning approval were also processed through subsequent plan check and building permit issuance processes prior to initiating any onsite construction activity to ensure full compliance with all applicable building standards.